rastacalavera/ll-mirror/content/blog/podcast_assets.md

 Description = ""
 Date = 2021-03-01T16:12:58-06:00
 PublishDate = 2021-03-01T16:12:58-06:00 # this is the datetime for the when the epsiode was published.
 This will default to Date if it is not set.
-Example is "2016-04-25T04:09:45-05:00" title = "Setting the Framework for Community Podcasting"
+Example is "2016-04-25T04:09:45-05:00" title = "Setting the Framework for Community Contribution"
 #blog_banner = ""
 blog_image = "img/episode/default.jpg"
 images = ["img/episode/default-social.jpg"]